gumption/typepad_to_wordpress_basename_converter/README.md

 The function expects that each Typepad blog post reference uses the pattern `http(s)?://original_base_url/yyyy/mm/title.html` and each Wordpress blog post will use the pattern `https://new_base_url/yyyy/mm/title` (no `'.html'`)

+I shared the steps I took (including running this script) in [Migrating from Typepad to WordPress](https://interrelativity.com/2025/09/migrating-from-typepad-to-wordpress), my first new blog post on the new site.

 This worked for me, using defaults above, but no warranty is provided that it will work for others.